NolanEmery/Week-12-Grand-Theft-Vehicles/README.md

 Expand It:

+How did you add the auto shop and car customization?
 Inside of garage has car on a rotatable stack.
 Let the user change the color, tint, rim, tire style, spoiler.